Apple Stack Cake

-My mom loved to bake this sky-high cake.
+My mom loved to bake this sky-high apple stack cake.
 Layer the apple goodness two days before serving.
-Later, a dusting of confectioners' sugar is the only topping you'll need. —LeVa Clement, Jackson, MO
+Later, a dusting of confectioners' sugar is the only topping you'll need. —LeVa Clement, Jackson, Missouri

 - 16 ounces dried apples, chopped